Omnibus-Type/Saira/SairaStencil/README.md

 *SIL Open Font License, 1.1*

-Saira Stencil is a stencil developed for XXXXXX.
+Saira Stencil is the  cut out version of Saira, designed by Héctor Gatti and developed by Omnibus-Type Team.

 ![Sample of Saira Stencil.](SairaStencil.png "Saira Stencil")